nickdip/Connect-4/README.md

 **AI.py**

-This is used when it's a computers turn and using alpha-beta pruning.
+<p>This is used when it's a computers turn and using alpha-beta pruning. </p>

 **app.py**
-This contains all the flask functions that to show the program on the web
+<p>This contains all the flask functions that to show the program on the web</p>

 **gameclass.py**
-A game via the web is created via a 'game' object that stores important data, this is tracked using 'session'
+<p>A game via the web is created via a 'game' object that stores important data, this is tracked using 'session' </p>

 ###Future Implementations/Considerations